 When travelling to Spain, most people don’t opt for Benidorm.
-Most will choose somewhere like Barcelona or Santander.
+Most will choose somewhere like Barcelona or Madrid.
 Benidorm has a reputation for being a mini-Britain, and some even see it as the homeland of smut and cheap alcohol.
 It had never been on my list, but it was my friends’ birthday and we go where the birthday boy says.
 My job was to find out if there is more to Benidorm than being a warmer version of Skegness.

 I’ve not long got back from a short break in Puerto Del Carmen, Lanzarote, and thought it would be handy to make a quick guide of the do’s and don’t’s, complete with some mini reviews, so you know what to do in Lanzarote.

 To some this place is merely a warmer Benidorm, to others it is a volcanic wonderland.